leanjs/leanjs/packages/runtime/README.md

 };
 ```

-If a consumer of the `runtime` tries to read or write a shared state property named `foo`, the `runtime` will throw an error.
+if a consumer of the `runtime` tries to read or write a shared state property named `foo`, the `runtime` will throw an error.
 Only `locale` is a valid shared state property.
 In other words, the default state is also used as a runtime validator.
 This behaviour can't be disabled.

 If you use TypeScript, the `runtime` will infer the types of the shared state from the default state.
 For instance, in the previous `defaultState` TypeScript will only allow consumers of your shared state to read and write a state property called `locale` and its only possible value will be a string.